A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Introduction

+\myparagraph{Data domains with order} Another factor affecting expressivity of register automata is the data-comparison operators.
+Originally, register automata compared data for equality only, i.e., operated in data domain $(\bbD,=)$~\cite{KF94}.
+This limits synthesis applications as we cannot specify priority arbiters~\cite{BKY00} that should give a resource to a requesting process with the lowest ID.
+Such properties require data domains with linear order $<$ (in addition to $=$).
+Further, there are data domains with dense order, like $(\bbQ,<)$, and those with discrete order, like $(\bbN,<)$.
+The domain $(\bbQ,<)$ is well-suited for abstracting physical phenomena like changing temperature in a room.
+However, for abstracting hardware, the domain $(\bbN,<)$ suits better as it excludes Zeno-like behaviours (when a process ID gets infinitely closer to another ID but never reaches it).
+The domain $(\bbN,<)$ is also interesting from the theoretical point of view as it demands new proof techniques.

-Already for $(\bbN,=)$, the synthesis problem of register transducers from universal register automata is undecidable~\cite{ESK14,EFR21}.
-Decidability is recovered in the deterministic case for $(\bbN,=)$~\cite{EFR21} and $(\bbN,=,<)$~\cite{EFK21}, but, as argued above, universal automata are more desirable in synthesis.
-To circumvent the undecidability, the works~\cite{KMB18,EFR21,KK19} studied a decidable variant, called register-bounded synthesis: given a universal register automaton and a bound $k$ on the number of transducer registers, return a $k$-register transducer realising the automaton or `\textsf{No}' if no such transducer exists.
-Register-bounded synthesis generalises classical register-free synthesis from (data-free) $\omega$-regular specifications, for the number of transducer states is finite but unconstrained.
+\myparagraph{Known synthesis results for register automata} Already for $(\bbD,=)$, the synthesis problem of register transducers from universal register automata is undecidable~\cite{ESK14,EFR21}.
+Decidability is recovered in the deterministic case~\cite{EFR21,EFK21}, but, as argued above, universal automata are more desirable in synthesis.
+To circumvent undecidability, the works~\cite{KMB18,EFR21,KK19} studied \emph{register-bounded} synthesis: given a universal register automaton \emph{and a bound $k$} on the number of transducer registers, return a $k$-register transducer realising the automaton or `No' if no such transducer exists.
+They showed the decidability of register-bounded for $(\bbD, =)$, and it is not hard to adapt their techniques to $(\bbQ,<)$ and other oligomorphic domains~\cite{Bojanczyk19}, however the domain $(\bbN,<)$ remained elusive.
+Tables \ref{tbl:reg-unbound-results} and \ref{tbl:reg-bound-results} summarise known and new results, where DRA/NRA/URA stand for deterministic/nondeterministic/universal register automata.

+\myparagraph{Contributions} We prove that register-bounded synthesis is decidable for $(\bbN,<)$ in time doubly exponential in the number of registers of the specification automaton and of the sought transducer.
+Our procedure is effective: it constructs a transducer if one exists.
+When the total number of registers is fixed, it is {\sc ExpTime-c}, matching the complexity of classical (register-free) synthesis.
+This result generalises the works of~\cite{EFR21,KK19,KMB18} on $(\bbD,=)$.
+We then extend the decidability boundary farther to include the domain $(\bbN^d,<^d)$ of tuples of naturals with the component-wise partial order, and the domain $(\Sigma^*,\prec)$ of strings with the prefix relation.

+\myparagraph{Technical contributions} Our proof technique is generic and greatly simplifies the task of proving new synthesis decidability results by removing the need to reason about synthesis alltogether.
+We now describe the technique in detail.